Courses and Workshops

 Who is it for?

-The PGCAP is mandatory for new lecturers on academic probation at Loughborough University.
+The Academic Practice Taught Course is mandatory for new lecturers on academic probation at Loughborough University.
+By completeing this course, you will gain Fellowship of the HEA.
 It can also be taken by other staff seeking a qualification to support their academic practice.
-If you are not on academic probation and are unsure about whether it is appropriate, the Decision Tree may help to clarify your options:

 What are the benefits?

-The PGCAP has been introduced in order to:
+The Taught Course has been introduced in order to: